ajrcarey/pdfium-render/README.md

     let pdfium = Pdfium::new(Pdfium::bind_to_system_library().unwrap());

-    // Load a PDF file.
+    // Load a PDF file with no password protection.

     let document = pdfium.load_pdf_from_file("test.pdf", None).unwrap();

-    // Set our desired bitmap rendering options.
+    // Set bitmap rendering options that will apply to all pages.

     let bitmap_render_config = PdfBitmapConfig::new()
         .set_target_width(2000)